isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *abstract class*: a class that cannot be directly used to create objects; often used to define an interface to derived classes.
   A class is made abstract by having a pure virtual function or only protected constructors.
 * *abstraction*: a description of something that selectively and deliberately ignores (hides) details (e.g., implementation details); selective ignorance.
-* *address*: a value that allows us to find an object in a computer's memory.
+* *address*: a value that allows us to find an object in a computer’s memory.
 * *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.
 * *alias*: an alternative way of referring to an object; often a name, pointer, or reference.
 * *application*: a program or a collection of programs that is considered an entity by its users.